 Yes!
 Functional training is right for every body, including YOU!
 Easily modifiable for each individual fitness needs and overall health goals, functional fitness training can (and should be) wrapped into your routine as an overall healthy fitness program.

-To get started or to learn more, check out this helpful functional training video featuring our director of fitness offering some helpful tips to get started and exercises to focus on to help with your own functional fitness training at home or at the gym.
+To get started or to learn more, check out this helpful functional training video with some helpful tips to get started and exercises to help with your own functional fitness training at home or at the gym.